 - “no contest” pleas (after judgment has been entered).5

 Example: Paul is a registered nurse in Los Angeles.
-He is convicted of elder abuse on his aunt as well as petty theft.
+He is convicted of elder abuse of his aunt as well as petty theft.
 Paul also is less than stellar on the job.
 On several occasions he has not washed his hands before and after drawing blood and he has been observed using the same needle for multiple blood draw attempts on the same patient.
 When Paul comes up for license renewal, he fails to disclose the convictions.

 Paul can be disciplined by the Board of Registered Nursing and have his license revoked.
 Not only was he convicted of crimes substantially related to the practice of nursing, but he lied on his renewal application.
 His failure to follow proper blood draw protocol amounts to unprofessional conduct as well.

 But now change the facts.
-Paul is an R.N. with an advanced practice certificate as a nurse anesthetist.
+Paul is an RN with an advanced practice certificate as a nurse anesthetist.
 He has worked in several hospitals without incident for the past eight years.
-In fact, he has received only positive evaluations and is well regarded all around.
+In fact, he has received only positive evaluations and is well-regarded all around.
 One weekend afternoon Paul is stopped for speeding and issued a $100 speeding ticket.

 Paul does not need to report this traffic infraction on his renewal application.
 The offense did not involve alcohol or a controlled substance, the fine was less than $300, and speeding is not substantially related to nursing.

-If the Board finds that there is evidence suggesting disciplinary action, the convicted nurse may sometimes settle the case pursuant to a settlement agreement.
+If the Board finds that there is evidence suggesting disciplinary action, you may sometimes settle the case pursuant to a settlement agreement.
+If no settlement can be reached, you have a right to appear at an administrative hearing before the Board can take disciplinary action.

-An administrative law judge (ALJ) presides over the proceedings.
-The Board is represented by a lawyer from the California Attorney General’s Office.
-The convicted nurse has the right to be represented by a criminal defense lawyer, at his/her own expense.
+The hearing takes place at the Office of Administrative Hearings (OAH) and is similar to a criminal or civil court trial.
+An administrative law judge (ALJ) presides over the proceedings, and the Board is represented by a lawyer from the California Attorney General’s Office.
+You have the right to be represented by a criminal defense lawyer at your own expense.

 During the hearing, the lawyer for the Board presents: